uk-uod-rse/skillshare-day/index.md

 CB RSE Skill Share
 ===

-*A day of informal hands-on sessions given by people in UoD Life Sciences Discovery Centre.
-It costs nothing to attend, spaces are not guaranteed, and there is no free lunch, or coffee !*
+*A day of informal hands-on sessions given by people in UoD Life Sciences Discovery Centre.*

+- It costs nothing to attend
+- Space in each session is not guaranteed
+- There's no free lunch, or free coffee !

 **31st May - 9am to 5pm (pub after)**